National Hockey League: Original Six era

 The Great Depression and the onset of World War II took a toll on the league.
 The Pirates became the Philadelphia Quakers in 1930, then folded a year later.
 The Senators likewise became the St. Louis Eagles in 1934, also lasting only a year.
 The Maroons did not survive, as they suspended operations in 1938.
-The Americans were suspended in 1942 due to a lack of available players, and were never reactivated.
+The Americans were suspended in 1942 due to a lack of available players, and they were never reactivated.

-For the 1942–43 season, the NHL was reduced to six teams: the Boston Bruins, the Chicago Black Hawks, the Detroit Red Wings, the Montreal Canadiens, the New York Rangers, and the Toronto Maple Leafs, a line-up, often referred to as the "Original Six", which would remain constant for the next 25 years.
+For the 1942–43 season, the NHL was reduced to six teams: the Boston Bruins, the Chicago Black Hawks, the Detroit Red Wings, the Montreal Canadiens, the New York Rangers, and the Toronto Maple Leafs, a line-up, often referred to as the "Original Six", that would remain constant for the next 25 years.
 In 1947, the league reached an agreement with the Stanley Cup trustees to take full control of the trophy, allowing it to reject challenges from other leagues that wished to play for the Cup.

 In 1945, Maurice "Rocket" Richard became the first player to score 50 goals, doing so in a 50-game season.
 Richard later led the Canadiens to five consecutive titles between 1956 and 1960, a record no team has matched.

-On March 13, 1948, Asian Canadian Larry Kwong became the first non-white player in the NHL and broke the league's colour barrier by playing for the New York Rangers.
-On January 18, 1958, Willie O'Ree became the first Black player in the league's history when he made his debut with the Boston Bruins.
+In 1948, Asian Canadian Larry Kwong became the first Asian player in the NHL by playing for the New York Rangers.
+In 1958, Willie O'Ree became the first black player in the league's history when he made his debut with the Boston Bruins.

 Expansion era

 By the mid-1960s, the desire for a network television contract in the United States, coupled with concerns that the Western Hockey League was planning to declare itself a major league and challenge for the Stanley Cup, spurred the NHL to undertake its first expansion since the 1920s.
 The league doubled in size to 12 teams for the 1967–68 season, adding the Los Angeles Kings, the Minnesota North Stars, the Philadelphia Flyers, the Pittsburgh Penguins, the California Seals, and the St. Louis Blues.
-However, Canadian fans were outraged that all six teams were placed in the United States, so the league responded by adding the Vancouver Canucks in 1970, along with the Buffalo Sabres, both located on the Canada–United States border.
+However, Canadian fans were outraged that all six teams were placed in the United States, so the league responded by adding the Vancouver Canucks in 1970, along with the Buffalo Sabres, both located along the Canada–United States border.
 Two years later, the emergence of the newly founded World Hockey Association (WHA) led the league to add the New York Islanders and the Atlanta Flames to keep the rival league out of those markets.
 In 1974, the Washington Capitals and the Kansas City Scouts were added, bringing the league up to 18 teams.